awesome-davian/awesome-reviews-kaist/paper-review/2021-fall-paper-review/cvpr-2021-dynamichead-kor.md

 Note that you can attach tables and images, but you don't need to deliver all materials included in the original paper.

-### Experimental setup

-This section should contain:

-* Dataset
-* Baselines
-* Training setup
-* Evaluation metric
-* ...

-### Result

-Please summarize and interpret the experimental result in this subsection.

-## 5. Conclusion

-In conclusion, please sum up this article.
-You can summarize the contribution of the paper, list-up strength and limitation, or freely tell your opinion about the paper.

 ### Take home message \(오늘의 교훈\)